WL-Biol185-ShinyProjects/march-madness-predictor/README.md

 Notes as of 12/4

-Recieved comments from Professor Whitworth... made changes to address comments
+Received comments from Professor Whitworth... made changes to address comments